alissongtw/ecommerce-api/README.md

 ## Overview
 The Ecommerce API allows you to manage products, orders, and customers for an online store.
 It provides endpoints to create, read, update, and delete resources.

+This project is an exercise and test to create a REST API for an ecommerce application.
+This API will serve as the backend for managing products, customers, orders, and related data.

 ## Installation
 To install the Ecommerce API, clone the repository and install the dependencies:
 ```bash